lkcozy/code-notes/notes/communication/writing/writing_general.md

 - It's also great at taking great developers and turning them into average developers.
 - Scrum exists because managers don't trust developers to get things done without constant supervision.
 - He’s a `well-read` startup founder whose `appetite for rigorous thinking` is balanced by an impatience for `hollow ideas`
+- Look for opportunities to `build up` your team's `capacity`, and `delegate` when you can.
+- This self-audit will help you `paint a more realistic picture` of how your future calendar will be populated.
+- `Take the pulse of` your team.
+- Stay focus on future opportunities and your `collective` goals.
+- `The bottom line` is that we have to make a decision today.
+- Identify the `least disruptive way` to gather the information you need from someone else.
+- Don't make your request `without context`.